arjunmakesthings/itp-blog/content/intro-to-physical-computing/midterm-log.md

 there is one tiny problem: if i reset all the input pins to low, it powers up the 0th-pin. so, i think the downside is that i'll just have to not use the zeroth pin. other than that, the pulsating works fine with the multiplexor across multiple leds.

+i could use the inh pin, but that might complicate everything a little bit. i'll take a call later — my brain is blanking out.

 ![[z_images/IMG_6691.mov]]

 ---
 now, i'm going to start building my circuit, complete with the fsr; and work on the interactions.

+to do.

 ---
 # to do: